why make art?

 I started out as a potter and spent 30 years making fun, festive, functional pots.

-restaurants.
+As a single parent I was living in a ski area, so the best paying jobs were waiting tables in very good restaurants.
 Since my kidlet was gone all day in school and I'd be gone all night if I took one of these jobs,

 (Could always go back and get a real job, so why not give this a shot.)

 Found a shop that I thought could sell my wares and inquired.

-Opening order: $300..
+Opening order: $300...
 After I delivered, the shop owner called me 24 hours later.
-Said he'd sold it all and
+Said he'd sold it all and ordered $2000.
+YIPPEE.

 Notice the birds on the pot?
 Been adding birds to things for quite a while.